BioRRW/PUMA-App-Hosting/README.md

 This project involved a significant modernization and migration effort for an existing, inherited PUMA services deployment.

+## Credit Where credit is due

+Josh Hewitt was the original developer of the PUMA service and deserves all credit for its inital development.

 ## System Description

 The PUMA services platform leverages Docker Compose to orchestrate a suite of integrated services designed to support quantitative analysts at the NWRC.
 This system facilitates enhanced collaboration, streamlined workflows, and centralized data management.